alexthegoodman/reeviewr-prisma/README.md

 You wll be doing most work in /modules/client/, /modules/server/, and /cypress/.

+SSR will not function with `yarn dev` because webpack-dev-server is serving on port `3000`.
+TO test SSR functions, run `yarn build:production` and check port `3001`.

 ## Commands

 To ease creation of components, take advantage of these commands